MRes Oncology / Application and selection

 Your application form must have the following documents.

-- Two academic references on letter headed paper or sent from work emails.
+- One academic reference on letter headed paper or sent from work emails.
 Professional references can be provided in instances where you have been out of university for more than 3 years.
 We do not contact referees directly.

 - Official degree certificates (with translations if not in English) if you have already graduated.